AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What We Like Most:

 Progressive is an industry leader for both car insurance and motorcycle insurance.
-Progressive offers liability-only motorcycle insurance for as little as $75 per year; that’s only $6.25 a month.
+Progressive offers full coverage motorcycle insurance for as little as $272 per year on average, which is only slightly more than the cheapest provider, Dairyland.
 You can also get unique add-ons, customized motorcycle coverages, and benefits that come with every plan, including total loss coverage, a $500 transportation/accommodation allowance if your bike breaks down, and no depreciation for bike parts.

-Add a long list of discounts and an A+ Superior rating from AM Best, and you have one of the most reliable and affordable options for motorcycle insurance.5
+Add a long list of discounts and an A+ Superior rating from AM Best, and you have one of the most reliable and affordable options for motorcycle insurance.
+4

 • pro